What if together we could solve humanity’s greatest challenges…

 Commissioning contemporary perspectives

 The first edition foregrounded newly commissioned work, with over 80 contemporary artists exploring what it means to live as a Muslim today – through daily rituals, life events, and expressions of identity and connection.
 Barker Langham helped manage the commissioning process – liaising with artists, supporting production, and overseeing delivery.
-This emphasis on lived experience and contemporary expression helped position the Biennale as a vital new voice in the global art world.
+This emphasis on lived experience and contemporary expression positioned the Biennale as a vital new voice in the global art world.

 Loans: